How to Choose the Best Mesh Wireless System For Your Home

 |Yes**

 *All prices are in USD for an Amazon Prime-shipped standard packages from each vendor, current as of the listed publication date.
-Amped ALLY and Netgear Orbi come with two units (one base and one satellite) while all the rest come with three units (one base and two satellites).
+Netgear Orbi and TP-Link Deco M9Plus come with two units (one base and one satellite) while all the rest come with three units (one base and two satellites).
+Other options are generally available, too.

 **Ethernet backhaul is only available on devices with Ethernet ports, and the eero Beacons and AmpliFi Mesh Points both just plug directly into AC outlets and have no other ports available.